mohdmaazgani/demo/README.md

 <br>
 A coding enthusiast and a passionate learner.
 <br>
-Currently exploring and learning c language.
+Currently exploring and learning C language.